tiagojsm7/wit-challenge/README.md

 The `message` attribute contains a message commonly used to indicate errors.
 If there are no errors message should be "Ok".

-The `result` attribute contains the resulted returned by the API.
+The `result` attribute contains the operation result returned by the API.
 If an error occurs result will be "null".